microsoft/code-with-engineering-playbook/Engineering/DevOps-Logging.md

 ## Logging Levels

 Each language/logging library defines its own logging level.
 They all have an order of importance that usually goes from critical &rarr; error &rarr; warning &rarr; info &rarr; debug.
 As a user of the logging library we can define what is the minimum log level that will be processed.
-For instance, setting "warning" as minimum log level will cause logs in warning, error and critical levels to be processed.
+For instance, setting "warning" as minimum log level will cause logs in warning, error and critical levels to be processed, the rest will be discarded.

-When running in production we only enable low logging levels during troubleshooting sessions in order to minimize the amount of data being collected.
+Be concious about logging levels for production environment.
+You might want to enable debug logging during a troubleshooting session, otherwise use a higher level to avoid collecting too much data and slowing down the system.

 ## Logging Categories